 Part - II: Financial Bid (BOQ)

 PART-I entitled as TECHNICAL BID.
 The technical bid shall be submitted in the e-tender portal.
-The technical bid shall contain the complete technical specification, details on competency and financial stability of the Bidder, delivery and after sales conditions
+The technical bid shall contain the complete technical specification, details on competency and financial stability of the Bidder, delivery and after sales conditions.

 PART II tilted as PRICE BID (BOQ) has to be submitted online only.
 The BOQ (excel sheet available in e-tender portal) is specific to a tender and is not interchangeable.
 The BOQ file shall be downloaded from the e-tender portal and quote the prices in the respective fields before uploading it.
 The Price bids submitted in any other formats will be treated as non-responsive and not considered for tabulation and comparison.